Hands-Free Homing - The Adoption Process

 - Why can’t I come into the centre and see the cats before I commit?

-In line with the Government’s advice on the COVID-19 pandemic, our adoption process is entirely Hands Free.
+In line with the Government’s advice on the COVID-19 pandemic, our centre is closed to the public with the adoption process entirely Hands Free.